 Write a list of known draft issues

-As you draft your story or novel, you’re likely aware of issues you could later resolve.
+As you draft your story or novel, you’re likely aware of issues and common writing errors you could later resolve.
 For example:

 - Plot holes: Passages where the story’s events don’t line up in a clear causative chain